-- Where do you want to create the pivot table.
+- Where do you want to create the pivot table?
 If you choose existing worksheet then you need to give the location where you want to see the report.
-I am selecting new worksheet so that my pivot table report will be on a new sheet.
+I am selecting new worksheet so that my pivot table report will be on a new sheet

 Now your layout is ready to prepare the report.
 Think about the first case where you need to show the result division wise total salary, average salary and how many people are working there.

-Now as you drag salary column for 3 times in values that’s why it is showing as a sum of salary for 3 times.
+To get this drag your division column in rows section and salary in value section for 3 times as you need the salary, average salary and count.
+If you follow this your pivot report should look like below:Now as you drag salary column for 3 times in values that’s why it is showing as a sum of salary for 3 times.
 Double click on the 2nd sum of salary tab and then choose average in Value Field Setting of Pivot table in Excel and for the third one choose count.

 Now for the first value it will show you total salary and for the second column it will show you the average salary and for the third column, it show the count.
 The final table will look something like this

 Your report is ready.
 With few drag-drops clicks, you can prepare a report which normally takes not more than 10 seconds.
 That’s why most of the professionals prefer working with a pivot table.